murex/mikado-testbuilders-kata/docs/facilitation/Remote.md

 - Welcome
 - Story of adding a bug in legacy
 - Start the story behind the workshop: "You are programmers working in an international online book store.
 You have a piece of software that is responsible for building reports about invoices and taxes.
 You just discovered that the report was wrong.
 After some investigation, you found 2 bugs: taxes were not applied to invoices, and amounts were not converted to USD in the report.
 You just fixed the bugs (2 lines of code).
-You are about to start to add a test around these bugs."
+You are about to add a test around these bugs."
 - Your mission during the workshop: add the tests
+- When you have a test running, remember to test your test by commenting the fix to make sure the test fails!
 - How the workshop will be run:
-  - Code retreat: fixing same problem multiple times with different techniques (arbitrary constraints)
+  - Code retreat: fixing same problem multiple times with different techniques (called constraints in the code retreat jargon)
-  - Strict timeboxing for 2h, learning > finishing!
+  - Strict timeboxing for 2h, learning is more important than finishing!
   - 2 iterations of code retreat, 35m instead of 45m
-  - 1st iteration will be using no technique
+  - 1st iteration will be using no technique, don't use Builders or Mikado
-  - 2nd iteration will be able to chose your constraint
+  - 2nd iteration you will be able to chose your constraint (technique)
-  - Retrospect at the end of each
+  - Retrospect at the end of each iteration
   - You'll be working in mobs
-  - You will have to self-organize as you want, but stick to a unique driver
+  - Mobs will have to self-organize as they want, but stick to a unique driver
   - We strongly advise you to have a timekeeper in the mob
   - The workshop is as self-guided as we could make it, don't wait for us
+  - Trust the directions we provide (comments in code, hints in the instructions, visual guidance)
-  - Remember, learning > finishing, stop the 1st iteration when we say so to be able to tackle the 2nd and learn new techniques
+  - Remember, learning is more important than finishing, stop the 1st iteration when we say so to be able to tackle the 2nd iteration and learn new techniques
-  - We'll gather at the end to share takeaways
+  - We'll gather at the end to share our takeaways
 - Technically:
-  - Cameras on
+  - We highly recommend you to turn your cameras on
   - You can use the main session chat to ask for help
-  - We will be posting notification through the main session channel, so keep an eye on it, you'll get notifications about timings, troubleshooting, additional instructions...
+  - We will be posting notifications through the main session channel, so keep an eye on it, you'll get notifications about timings, troubleshooting, additional instructions...
-  - We'll use online timers
   - [Miro]
+    - We'll use Miro embedded timers
     - We'll be using the 'bring everyone to me' to get you back all together at the end
     - We tried our best to make the board self-explanatory, but the markdown files in the repo go in more details if you are stuck
-- We'll be jumping from mobs to mobs
+- We'll be jumping between mobs
 - Present the goals of the 2 techniques quickly
-- Mention that combining both is a case of 1+1>2
+- Mention that combining both is a case where 1+1>2
 - Start the Mob self-organization activity

 ## Training from the Back of the Room activities